-This course is not offered in 2021.
-Please view our Nursing courses for other study options.
+This program is not offered in 2021.
+Please view our Nursing programs for other study options.

 Please note: additional English language proficiency requirements set by the Australian Nursing and Midwifery Accreditation Council (ANMAC) must be declared and met before you are eligible to commence study in the Bachelor of Nursing (Advanced) at Western Sydney University.

 HSC True Reward Early Offer Program

 The HSC True Reward early offer program gives school leavers much needed peace of mind, providing an early offer into most programs at Western Sydney University based on Year 11 or Year 12 subject results.

 Applications are now open to receive an early offer to begin in 2022.

 Become a nursing leader with our advanced nursing program